celine-repo-pro/git_intro/CelineReadMe.md

 This is my first text file on Git Desktop!

-I live for this shit!
+I live for this 🖤💀🦕!

 Let's rock!!!!!!!!!!!